BBA vs BCom: Which is Better?, Salary, and Job Opportunities

 Here's why:

-- Broader Focus: BBA covers a wider range of business functions including marketing, human resources, operations, and finance.
+- Broader Focus: BBA covers a wider range of business functions, including marketing, human resources, operations, and finance.
 This broader knowledge base makes BBA graduates more adaptable to different roles and industries.

 - Entrepreneurial Orientation: BBA often emphasises entrepreneurial skills and business start-ups, providing a foundation for those looking to venture into their businesses.